 Three Steps to Becoming a Psychologist in Minnesota

-Although the process of becoming a psychologist in Minnesota may seem complicated, there are just three main steps you will need to complete.
+Although the process to become a psychologist in Minnesota may seem complicated, there are just three main steps you will need to complete.
 First, you will need to complete educational requirements, which include a bachelor’s degree (in any subject area) and a doctoral degree in psychology, along with an optional master’s degree.
-Then, you will be able to start the formal process of applying for licensure in Minnesota, including submitting an application to the Board, passing two exams, and completing a year of supervised work experience.
-After that, you should be eligible to receive your psychologist license in Minnesota.
+There are many psychology schools in Minnesota that offer programs designed to meet these requirements.
+After earning the appropriate education, you will be able to start the formal process of applying for licensure in Minnesota, including submitting an application to the Board, passing two exams, and completing a year of supervised work experience.
+After that, you should be eligible to receive your psychologist’s license in Minnesota.